Andy-set-studio/stalfos.io/02-javascript.md

 ### AJAX HTML

-AJAX HTML is a wrapper for [AJAX Request](#ajax-request) that pre-overrides the `dataType` and `callback` for you to predictably call for HTML from an endpoint.
+AJAX HTML is a wrapper for [AJAX Request](#ajax-request) that pre-overrides the `dataType` and `callback` for you to predictably request HTML from an endpoint.

 ```javascript
 {% include samples/javascript/helpers/ajax-html.js %}